BackupTheBerlios/bamja-svn/trunk/README.txt

 	- the bundles kXML, cm and Log-Service from Knopflerfish 2

 === Running ===
-Bamja_core is a OSGi bundle for the Knopflerfish framework and used like such.
+The subprojects of bamja are OSGi bundles for the Knopflerfish framework and used like such.
 You can be install and start it over a *.xargs file, the Knopflerfish Desktop or over the Knopflerfish console.

 You must start the required bundles too.